Apollo1840/machine_learning_theory/dl_advanced/learn_transfer_learning.md

 #### Entire finetune
 Unfrozen the all weights and treat weights of the pretrained model as weights initialization.

-- **Cautious Updating**:
-  Prevent the catastrophical change of the model parameters.
-For example, we can use KL divergence to constraint the parameter changes.
+In Entire finetune, we tend to update the weights cautiously.
+For example, we use smaller LR overall or wisely, such as:

 -  **Learning Rate Tuning**:
 Use layer-specific learning rates during finetuning, assigning lower rates to earlier layers and higher rates to later layers.

-This aligns with the intuition that earlier layers contain general features, while later layers are more task-specific.
+- **Cautious Updating**:
+Use L2 or KL divergence to penalize changes to parameters.
   - **Elastic Weight Consolidation (EWC)**:
   Penalize changes to parameters deemed important (Fisher-Information matrix) for the pretrained model’s tasks.
-This approach helps mitigate catastrophic forgetting, ensuring the model retains its original capabilities while adapting to new tasks.

 #### Partial finetune
 Unfrozen specific layers (usually the last task head or last several laysers) and only updates theirs weights during the finetuning.

 - **BitFit**:
-Only update the bias terms of the pretrained model during finetuning, keeping all other parameters frozen.
-This method reduces computational overhead significantly while retaining task performance.
+Only update the **bias** terms of the pretrained model during finetuning, keeping all other parameters frozen.

 #### Proceduralized partial finetune